-Automated tools often enable your compliance management system (CMS) to work effectively.
-That said, the CMS is less a technology unto itself and more like a corporate compliance program, where multiple pieces of the whole all work together.
+Automated tools allow your compliance management system (CMS) to work effectively.
+That said, a CMS is less technology unto itself and more like a corporate compliance program, where multiple, distinct pieces of a larger whole all work together.

 Specifically, a compliance management system looks like a collection of policies, procedures, and processes governing all compliance efforts.
-As more companies use technology across all parts of the enterprise, however, and as more compliance requirements focus on cybersecurity, that means IT security is also becoming an integral part of the CMS.
+But as more companies use technology across all parts of the enterprise and more compliance requirements focus on cybersecurity, IT security is becoming an increasingly central part of the CMS.

-A CMS helps a company to manage and meet its legal requirements and comply with applicable laws and regulations.
-Ideally, your CMS is an integrated system that incorporates employee compliance training, focused business processes, operational reviews, and corrective action strategies.
+A compliance program helps a company to meet its legal requirements and to comply with applicable laws and regulations.
+Ideally, your CMS is an integrated system to govern that program, which should include employee training, focused business processes, operational reviews, and corrective action strategies.

 The Federal Deposit Insurance Corp.
-(FDIC), one of the most important U.S. regulators in the banking industry, defines a CMS this way:
+(FDIC), a primary U.S. banking regulator, defines a CMS as how an institution:

 - Learns about its compliance responsibilities;

-- Ensures that employees understand these responsibilities (via a compliance training program);
+- Assures that employees understand these responsibilities (via a compliance training program);

-- Ensures that compliance requirements are incorporated into business processes;
+- Assures that compliance requirements are incorporated into business processes;

-- Reviews operations to ensure that responsibilities are carried out and requirements are met; and
+- Reviews operations to confirm that responsibilities are carried out and requirements are met; and

-An effective compliance management system, the FDIC states, typically include:
+An effective compliance management system, the FDIC continues, typically includes:

 - Board and management oversight;